neurobagel/documentation/docs/config.md

 ## Manually setting up a Neurobagel graph backend

 The Neurobagel docker compose recipe will automatically setup and configure all services for you after deployment.
+The automated setup steps are explained in more detail below.

 !!! warning "For advanced users / debugging purposes only"